 The Worcester County Library is dedicated to preserving the history of Worcester County, Md.
 In doing so, we have amassed a medium sized archive of special collections that we are making available to our patrons.

-The Oral History & Folklife collection - included are ~100 oral histories bringing to life the history of Worcester County, Md.
+The Oral History & Folklife Portal- Contains ~100 oral histories bringing to life the history of Worcester County, Md.

-The Historical Photograph collection - included are ~3,000 photographs of Worcester County, Md.
+The Historic Photograph collection - Contains ~3,000 photographs of Worcester County, Md.
+These are available to view on our Flickr website.

-William D. Pitts Collection - This collection comprises 19,780 items of land survey records relating to Worcester County and lands just beyond the County's borders.
+William D. Pitts Collection - This collection contains 19,780 items of land survey records relating to Worcester County and lands just beyond the County's borders.
 Materials date from 1677 to 1982.

 The main genealogy collection for the Worcester County Library resides in the Worcester Room in the Snow Hill Branch.
 The Worcester Room has an extensive collection of Genealogy resources.